ZenIDTeam/ZenID-android-sample/README.md

 ```

 Show and set camera button for taking unperfect document pictures.
-It is called after first document match was found and delay is set to 5000ms.
+This method is called after first document match was found and delay is set to 5000ms.

 ```
 imageView.postDelayed(() -> {